chadhammond01/Azure_ELK_Project/README.md

 This copies the playbooks and required files to the correct place.

 Next, you must edit the `hosts` file to specify which VMs to run each playbook on.
+For example:

 ```
  [webservers]